huemmerj/MongoDBAPI/README.md

 # MongoDB API with ExpressJs Template

 This Project can be used to write a Simple RestAPI using express.js with an MongoDB Database.

-It also supports nested Resources (like here in this example the User has multiple Items)
-For creating a new Resource you just need to have a look at the example i provided in this project.
+## Features
+- nested Resources
+- Resource Validation

+## Usage
+To create a new Resource with all the CRUD Operations, you have to create a new Entity in the Entity folder and a new route in the routes Folder.
+Then You need to add your new route to the server.ts file.
+And thats It!

+Please have a look at my provided examples in the entity and routes folder, if you want to know how to structur your entity and routes.

 ## The Key of this project